adamzsolnay-private/1VNcmM-bdd-uS5-oU9-K2wYX-WeYqCJ9-uduk-NZZez-rtno-I/README.md

 * The phase I reached:
   * The REST API endpoint can receive JSON-formatted metrics
   * from multiple sensors, multiple datapoints
-  * Datasets are normalized to 2 decimal points
+  * Metrics are normalized to 2 decimal points
   * Then inserted into the DB along with the actual UTC timestamp
   * Input validation and exception handling is included